esl/MongoosePush/README.md

    ]
  ]
  ```
 Analogically to `FCM` configuration, at top level we may specify named pools that have different configurations.
 For `APNS` this is specifically useful since Apple delivers different APS certificated for development and production use.
-As in `FCM`, `REST` client may select named pool by providing matching `:mode` in his `REST` request.
+As in `FCM`, `HTTP` client may select named pool by providing matching `:mode` in his `HTTP` request.

 Each `APNS` pool may be configured by setting the following fields:
 * **cert** (*required*) - relative path to `APNS` `PEM` certificate issued by Apple.
 This certificate have to be somewhere in `priv` directory
 * **key** (*required*) - relative path to `PEM` private key for `APNS` certificate issued by Apple.
 This file have to be somewhere in `priv` directory
 * **pool_size** (*required*) - maximum number of used `HTTP/2` connections to google's service
-* **mode** (*either `:prod` or `:dev`*) - pool's mode. `REST` client may select pool used to push his notification by specifying matching option in his request
+* **mode** (*either `:prod` or `:dev`*) - pool's mode. `HTTP` client may select pool used to push his notification by specifying matching option in his request
 * **endpoint** (*optional*) - URL override for `APNS` service.
 Useful mainly in tests
 * **use_2197** (*optional `true` or `false`*) - whether use alternative port for `APNS`: 2197